jupyter-server/team-compass/docs/team/member-guide.md

 ### General policy about communication channels

-We are trying to organize our discussions in order to help both contributors and maintainers find and choose the right communication channels and have a positive experience :-)
+We are trying to organize our discussions in order to help both contributors and maintainers find and choose the right communication channels and have a positive experience.

 In this respect, we are using:
 1. GitHub issues for specific discussions related to changing a repository's content